oevkaya/GAIL-DS-project/README.md

 - Data Cleaning/Pre-processing
 - Data Summary stats and interpretations
 - Data Visualization and interpretation
+  - Data Viz Completeness: If the requested data visualization is generated or not, it can take 1 (if they exists) or 0 (if not) otherwise

 - Statistical Modeling
 - Hypotesis testing